Jazza (YouTuber)

-Josiah Alan Brooks (born 20 April 1989), known online by the mononym Jazza, is an Australian YouTuber and artist who produces art tutorials, humorous challenges, and detailed animations.
-As of October 2025, his primary YouTube channel has reached over 6.7 million subscribers and 1.4 billion video views.
+Josiah Alan Brooks (born 20 April 1989), known online by the mononym Jazza, is an Australian YouTuber, artist, animator and video game developer best known for producing art tutorials, humorous challenges, and detailed animations.
+As of June 2026, his primary YouTube channel has reached over 6.7 million subscribers and 1.4 billion video views.

 Career

 In 2006, when he was 17, he started getting sponsorships from websites for animations, and after graduating high school, he got into producing animation and online video games.
 He had joined Newgrounds in 2003, and submitted his first game there in 2006.
 The games were developed using Adobe Flash.

 In 2011, he saw that Flash animations were in decline, around the time of the "iPhone era".
 He looked at his old YouTube channel and noticed that his art tutorial videos had received the most views.
 In 2012 he created a new channel which he called Draw with Jazza.
 He said, "People go online looking for tutorials on how to draw. ...
 Whenever I looked there was nothing good... they had loud music and voice-overs or were slow and boring."
 He started with tutorials on drawing the human anatomy.
 The videos were filmed with a simple webcam and microphone and had minimal editing.
 His tutorials have garnered success in views and have also attracted people to his freelance animation business.

 Draw with Jazza videos are uploaded weekly.
 Often, Josiah's main topics include drawing tutorials, but he also includes character designs, speed painting, and art competitions.
 He presents "art challenges" of various kinds.
 He inserts comedic\humorous commentary over his art project videos.
-He has also reviewed art software and equipment and his secondary channel, Daily Jazza includes daily vlogs where he converses with his community about major events occurring in his life, or behind the scenes looks into his projects.
+He has also reviewed art software and equipment and his secondary channel, Jazza Vlogs (formerly Daily Jazza) includes vlogs where he converses with his community about major events occurring in his life, or behind the scenes looks into his projects.
 Other channels he has created include It's Tabletop Time, launched in 2015, where he plays role-playing games with his friends; JazzaStudios, where he releases animated shorts; JosiahBrooksMusic, for his original music videos.
 In 2021 Jazza created a second channel for Tabletop Time, called Tabletop Time Roleplay where Jazza and his other coworkers play tabletop games such as Dungeons & Dragons and Warhammer 40k.
 Jazza then wanted to expand the art community on YouTube and in 2022 decided to make [Insert Art] and hire a group of artists to give advice on how to keep doing art, how to make your art better, and to do fun community art challenges.